ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Amity Place, Amherst, Mass., F. Model, May 24, 2009

 From the 1600s through the 1800s Peck’s, like other upland grass skippers, no doubt benefited from the land clearing as European settlers developed an agricultural economy (Table 1).
 By 1900, Peck's was distributed “from the White Mountains to the sea-coast.”
-The butterfly was “found everywhere in the open country, especially in meadows, by roadsides, along pathways and in all old forest openings; it is very fond of flowers ---white clover, mint, golden rods, etc.” (Scudder 1862: 174; 1889:1686, 1688).
-And it has apparently remained common here since: Farquhar (1934) lists it as “abundant everywhere,” and does not bother to list any specimens or locations.
-Jones and Kimball (1943) found it "irregularly abundant" on Martha's Vineyard and "well distributed" on Nantucket.
+The butterfly was “found everywhere in the open country, especially in meadows, by roadsides, along pathways and in all old forest openings; it is very fond of flowers ---white clover, mint, golden rods, etc.” (Scudder 1862: 174; 1889: 1686, 1688).
+F. H. Sprague's earliest specimens from Wollaston in the Boston area were from 1878 and 1879; subsequently he found specimens in Malden (1883, 1885), Amherst (1886), Belchertown (1885), and Montague (1885) (specimens in MCZ), thus documenting Peck's Skipper for the Connecticut River valley as well as the eastern part of the state.

 Peck’s has a large but northerly range, flying in most of northern and central United States, and in Canada from the east to the west coasts, and quite far north (Layberry 1998).
-It flies throughout Vermont, and has even been found recently in a few townships in northern Maine, from which it had not been known until the recent Maine Butterfly Survey (MBC 2011; VBS 2011; BMNA 2010).
+It flies throughout Vermont, and has even been found recently in a few townships in northern Maine, where it had not been known until the recent Maine Butterfly Survey (MBC 2011; VBS 2011; BAMONA 2010).
 However, it does not have a southeastern coastal range, and is found south of Pennsylvania only in the mountains.

 Host Plants and Habitat

-Peck’s inhabits a wide range of open meadow habitats, from wet to dry, and seems to thrive in areas than have been disturbed in the past.
+Peck’s inhabits a wide range of open meadow habitats, from wet to dry, and seems to thrive in areas that have been disturbed in the past.
 In our area it is the grass skipper most likely to be found in urban and suburban parks, roadsides, and backyards.
 It is an avid nectarer on flowers.

 Relative Abundance Today

 Both MBC (2000-2007) and Atlas (1986-90) records rank Peck’s Skipper as Common, even nearing Abundant (Table 5).
 It is our most common native grass skipper; the next most common native grass skippers are the Least Skipper and the Dun Skipper.
 (Peck's is generally of the same relative abundance as the forb-feeding Silver-spotted Skipper.)
-For the period represented in MBC records, the introduced European Skipper surpassed Peck’s in relative abundance, but that may change, as European is showing a sharp decline in recent years from its highs in 1996, 1997 and 2003.
+For the period represented in MBC records, the introduced European Skipper surpassed Peck’s in relative abundance, but that may change, as European is showing a sharp decline from its highs in 1996, 1997 and 2003.

 Chart 92: MBC Sightings per Total Trip Reports, 1992-2009